FilippoMB/python-time-series-handbook/README.md

 This is the collection of notebooks for the course *Time Series Analysis with Python*.
 You can view and execute the notebooks by clicking on the links below.

-More info about the course are [here](https://filippomb.github.io/python-time-series-handbook).
+More info about the course is [here](https://filippomb.github.io/python-time-series-handbook).

 ## 📑 Content